EifelMono/NullQueries/README.md

-# NullQueries how to ech null
+# NullQueries how to check for "null" or not null

 * https://twitter.com/jaredpar/status/1115019017297596416
 * why x!= null is bad